lulzzz/datalayer/docs/docs/kuber/kuber-board.md

 ---
-title: Kuber Board
+title: Kuber UI
 ---

-Kuber Board is the WEB user interface to operate the K8S cluster and its applications.
+Kuber UI is the WEB user interface to operate the K8S cluster and its applications.